ArchCast/graphite-postgres-connections/README.md

 git clone https://github.com/ArchCast/graphite-postgres-connections.git
 ```

 2. Prerequisite software installed.
-See the Prerequisites section.
+See the Prerequisites > Software section.

 3. Update/redefine values in the code.
-See the Prerequisites section.
+See the Prerequisites > Configuration section.

 4. Update nrpe.cfg to include "check_postgres_connections" command.
 See Prerequisites > Configuration section.